The best dogs for children & the whole family

 Husky

-Huskies might look like domestic wolves but they actually tend to be easy-going and gregarious, making them a good fit for families with children.
+Huskies might look like domestic wolves but they tend to be easy-going and gregarious, making them a good fit for families with children.

 Huskies are known for having an even, predictable temperament but they do need a lot of exercise and aren’t as fast to train as some more eager breeds, so consider whether your family has enough time to devote to them.

-Irish Setters in a car
+Irish Setters

 Setters aren’t as thick-set as some other larger dogs, making them a better fit for young families than some more powerful breeds.
 When they’re socialised from an early age they can be friendly with people and other smaller pets.